niloydebbarma-code/allycat-rag-graprag/README.md

 AllyCat is purposefully simple so it can be used by developers to learn how RAG-based GenAI works.
 Yet it is powerful enough to use with your website, You may also extend it for your own purposes.

+## ⭐ Stay up-to-date (and show us your support)...

+Star Allycat on GitHub to be notified of new features

 ## How does it work?
 AllyCat uses your choice of LLM and vector database to implement a chatbot written in Python using [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) architecture.
 AllyCat also includes web scraping tools that extract data from your website (or any website).